-03.04 Even if an item appears on one of the lists of controlled technologies, generally there is an exclusion for fundamental research (as long as there are no restrictions on publication of the research or other restrictions on dissemination of the information) or, in some cases, as long as the research or information is made public or is intended to be made public.
+03.04 Even if an item appears on one of the lists of controlled technologies, generally there is an exclusion for fundamental research (as long as there are no restrictions on publication of the research or other restrictions on dissemination of the information) or, in some cases, the research or information that is made public or is intended to be made public.

 03.05 Export controls regulate not only actual shipment of controlled items outside the United States, but also visual inspection in or outside the United States, and written or oral disclosure of controlled information in or outside the United States.
 Defined under these regulations, an export is “the transfer of controlled technology, information, equipment, software or services to a non-resident foreign person in the United States or abroad by any means.”
 Hence, even the disclosure of controlled information to a foreign researcher or student in a Texas State laboratory is considered a “deemed export.”

-03.06 Clearly most of the research activities in which Texas State is involved are excluded from export controls because the University can assert the fundamental research exclusion.
-However, when this is not the case, and University research involves covered information or technologies, the EAR or ITAR may require the University to obtain licenses from the departments of State or Commerce before allowing foreign nationals to participate in the research, partnering with a foreign company and/or sharing research—verbally or in writing— with persons who are not United States citizens or permanent resident aliens.
+03.06 Clearly most of the research activities in which Texas State is involved are excluded from export controls because the university can assert the fundamental research exclusion.
+However, when this is not the case, and university research involves covered information or technologies, the EAR or ITAR may require the university to obtain licenses from the departments of State or Commerce before allowing foreign nationals to participate in the research, partnering with a foreign company or sharing research, verbally or in writing, with persons who are not United States citizens or permanent resident aliens.
 Licenses may also be required for the shipment or transport of equipment or goods outside the United States.
 Travel to embargoed countries, as well as shipment, transport, or other provision of equipment, goods, services, or anything of value to embargoed countries and individuals therein, requires an OFAC license, if allowed at all.

-03.07 Unless there is an urgent need for expedited review and approval, it may take as long as 4-6 months to secure a license from the federal government to export-controlled materials from the United States or to transmit them to a non-United States citizen or permanent resident within the United States.
+03.07 Unless there is an urgent need for expedited review and approval, it may take as long as four to six months to secure a license from the federal government to export-controlled materials from the United States or to transmit them to a non-United States citizen or permanent resident within the United States.
 Further, there is no guarantee that any license application will be approved.

-04.01 It is the policy of Texas State University-San Marcos to pursue its mission in teaching, research, and service in a manner that is consistent with the applicable export control regulations while making reasonable efforts to maximize the situations in which the University may claim the benefit of the public domain or fundamental research exemptions to the regulations.
+*04.01 It is the policy of Texas State to pursue its mission in teaching, research, and service in a manner that is consistent with the applicable export control regulations, while making reasonable efforts to maximize the situations in which the university may claim the benefit of the public domain or fundamental research exemptions to the regulations.

-04.02 To implement this policy, the Provost and Vice President of Academic Affairs has designated the Associate Vice President of Research as the “empowered official” for all export control issues.
+04.02 To implement this policy, the provost and vice president for Academic Affairs has designated the associate vice president for Research and Federal Relations as the “empowered official” for all export control issues.

-04.03 With regard to specific research projects, primary compliance responsibility rests with the principal investigator of the research but the Associate Vice President of Research must be contacted, as early as possible, by principal investigators assessing the application of such regulations to their own planned research.
+04.03 With regard to specific research projects, primary compliance responsibility rests with the principal investigator of the research, but the associate vice president for Research and Federal Relations must be contacted, as early as possible, by principal investigators assessing the application of such regulations to their own planned research.

-04.05 Under the direction of the Associate Vice President for Research, the Office of Sponsored Programs (OSP) staff will conduct a thorough review of the terms of contracts or grant for provisions that restrict access to, or publication of, research and technical data, that limit the participation of foreign nationals in the research effort, or otherwise render the exemptions from the export control regulations inapplicable.
+04.05 Under the direction of the associate vice president for Research and Federal Relations, the Office of Sponsored Programs (OSP) staff will conduct a thorough review of the terms of contracts or grants for provisions that restrict access to, or publication of, research and technical data, that limit the participation of foreign nationals in the research effort, or otherwise render the exemptions from the export control regulations inapplicable.

-04.06 If the results of such review indicate that an exemption from the export control regulations may not be available, OSP staff will forward the grant or contract and supporting documentation to the University Attorney for confirmation.
+*04.06 If the results of such review indicate that an exemption from the export control regulations may not be available, OSP staff will forward the grant or contract and supporting documentation to the Texas State University System (TSUS) associate general counsel for confirmation.

 04.07 In addition, OSP staff must review all research and academic projects involving foreign travel or the purchase or shipment of equipment to be used outside the country to determine the applicability of export control regulations.

-04.08 If contract or grant terms, conditions, or other requirements impact the University’s exemption from export control regulations, OSP staff or the Associate Vice President for Research will meet or otherwise communicate with the principal investigator for the research contract or grant to determine if the research falls into one of the categories designated by the Department of State or the Department of Commerce as export controlled, or if the restrictions imposed by the Office of Foreign Assets Control apply.
+04.08 If contract or grant terms, conditions, or other requirements impact the university’s exemption from export control regulations, OSP staff or the associate vice president for Research and Federal Relations will meet or otherwise communicate with the principal investigator for the research contract or grant to determine if the research falls into one of the categories designated by the Department of State or the Department of Commerce as export-controlled, or if the restrictions imposed by the OFAC apply.

-04.09 If the research contract or grant falls under the terms of any of these regulations, the University Attorney acting in collaboration with the OSP staff assigned to the research contract or grant, will contact the research sponsor and attempt to negotiate the removal or modification of the provisions in the contract or grant that impact the University’s exemption from export control regulations.
-If such negotiation does not result in the removal or modification of the identified clauses, the matter will be referred to the Associate Vice President for Research and the Provost to determine if the University will apply for an export control license, conduct the research under export control restrictions, or abandon the research effort due to the possible burdens or restrictions associated with compliance with the regulations.
+*04.09 If the research contract or grant falls under the terms of any of these regulations, the TSUS associate general counsel, acting in collaboration with the OSP staff assigned to the research contract or grant, will contact the research sponsor and attempt to negotiate the removal or modification of the provisions in the contract or grant that impact the university’s exemption from export control regulations.
+If such negotiation does not result in the removal or modification of the identified clauses, the matter will be referred to the associate vice president for Research and Federal Relations and the provost and vice president for Academic Affairs to determine if the university will apply for an export control license, conduct the research under export control restrictions, or abandon the research effort due to the possible burdens or restrictions associated with compliance with the regulations.

-04.10 Principal investigators must be aware that any “side” arrangements, contracts, terms, or clauses negotiated by the principal investigator and sponsor without the express knowledge and approval of the Associate Vice President for Research may jeopardize the University’s fundamental research exclusion.
-Texas State will not honor, recognize or be bound by any such arrangements, contracts, terms, or clauses.
+04.10 Principal investigators must be aware that any “side” arrangements, contracts, terms, or clauses negotiated by the principal investigator and sponsor without the express knowledge and approval of the associate vice president for Research and Federal Relations may jeopardize the university’s fundamental research exclusion.
+Texas State will not honor, recognize, or be bound by any such arrangements, contracts, terms, or clauses.

-04.11 If the Provost and Associate Vice President for Research determine that the University will apply for an export control license, the University Attorney will proceed to make application for the appropriate license.
+*04.11 If the provost and vice president for Academic Affairs and associate vice president for Research and Federal Relations determine that the university will apply for an export control license, the TSUS associate general counsel will proceed to make application for the appropriate license.
 No work under a contract or grant, or proposed contract or grant, can begin until this process has been completed and any required export control license has been issued.